Skip to Content

 8. Ice Cream Worth Waiting For

-scoopers in white hats dishing up ice cream with morganstern's giant menu behind them. judging by the lines, this might be the most popular ice cream in nyc.
+Scoopers in white hats dishing up ice cream with morganstern's giant menu behind them.
+Judging by the lines, this might be the most popular ice cream in nyc.

 I have never not waited in line at Morganstern’s Finest ice cream on West Houston and Laguardia Place.
 The ice cream is rich, creamy and good.
 It also comes in 88 flavors including three peach variations, five different coffee flavors, seven kinds of vanilla and ten ice creams and sorbets with chocolate.